qodeinvestments/Swan-Documentation/Systems/PSAR Index Options/readme.md

 ## PSAR Index Options
+Updation Date: 30.11.2022 ( This was the last day of the Analysis) Done By: Rishabh Nahar

 The PSAR indicator forms a parabola composed of small dots that are either above or below the trading price.
 When the parabola is below the stock price, it acts as a support and trail-stop area, while indicating bullish up trending price action.
 When the stock price falls below a single dot, then a stop-loss/sell /sell-short trigger forms.
 The parabolic indicator generates buy or sell signals when the position of the dots moves from one side of the asset's price to the other.